Tsukiyonocm/Math_program/README.md

 Test Version Update Journal
 ------------
+0.07 - A somewhat major update to the overall code base even though functionality has not changed much.
+The main changes right now is the addition of the "Give Up" and "Quit" functionality.
+These do as they say, either quit the program, or give up on the problem you were trying.
+Otherwise I have spent a good bit of time reformatting the code so that the math symbol, math difficulty, and type of math to be done can be done inside of one function.
+This is in contrast to it originally being done inside of several functions, as was the choice with the difficulty.
+I have also begun building out the subtraction side of things as well.
+I believe once I get this basic framework setup, that the rest will come along quite quickly.

 0.06 - Large Update overall.
-I added in the intial selection screen to choose the type of math you wish to do.
+I added in the initial selection screen to choose the type of math you wish to do.
 Though as of now, only the addition is working.
 Once the selection is made, I also added in the functionality to choose your difficulty level as well which can range from numbers maxing at 9 up to 9999.
 All this required a fair bit of remastering of the various functions and what they set out to accomplish which I will update the definitions for those at a later time.
 I will need to research how to work these button variables I believe a bit, as of now, the difficulty is handled through 4 seperate functions that all do largely the same basic things, I imagine there is an easier way to do this, or at least a more efficient way to do it.
 For now though, my code works and I can revamp it later on.

 0.05 - The basic framework seems to be almost setup now.
 I have it generating multiple problems, it tells you if the answer is wrong, it will also yell at you if you try typing something that is not a number.
 Overall I think this is pretty good setup so far.
 In this particular update I got the button added to generate another problem, I updated the message asking if you wanted to do another problem, also changed display so the correct buttons are displayed depending on the process we are doing.
 Also added in a basic number check system to make sure we are not typing letters in for a number problem.